-Today’s owners, developers, and designers face the challenge of rising to ever-changing demands for healthy, accessible, secure, and productive facilities, but ones which also minimize negative effects on the environment, economy, and society.
-It’s a tall order, but Shockey can help you meet it.
+Today’s owners, developers, and designers face the challenge of rising to ever-changing demands for healthy, accessible, secure, and productive facilities — but ones which also minimize negative effects on the environment, economy, and society.
+Shockey has risen to the green challenge time and again.

-Shockey builds buildings to last and has risen to the green challenge time and again.
 The durability of our structures is perhaps one of the greatest contributions to their sustainability.
-When we build for continued adaptation — in lieu of replacement or demolition — we effectively conserve countless energy expense and material resources.
+When Shockey builds for continued adaptation — in lieu of replacement or demolition — we effectively conserve countless energy expense and material resources.

-Two Shockey-built projects for Loudoun County Public Schools were recently nationally recognized by the EPA for leadership in environmental design, achieving ENERGY STAR certification and adopting higher energy-efficient decarbonization strategies to move the next generation of buildings to zero carbon.
+Two Shockey-built projects for Loudoun County Public Schools were recently nationally recognized by the EPA for leadership in environmental design, achieving ENERGY STAR certification, and adopting higher energy-efficient decarbonization strategies to move the next generation of buildings to zero carbon.

 From a community standpoint this is fantastic; reusing the old bridge piers, that’s pretty neat.” — Judge, ENR MidAtlantic’s Best Projects